 On Oct.
 5, 1748, at the age of 18, Elizabeth married 26-year-old widower Johannes "Dietrich" Gaumer Sr. (1722-1794), said to have been the son of Johann Christopher Hance and Susanna Catherine (Seitz) Gaumer.
 The ceremony took place in Macungie Township, about 25 miles to the northeast of Oley.
 In the Native American tongue, "Macungie" meant "bear swamp" or "bear's feeding place," and site was rich in deposits of valuable flint and jasper.

-Dietrich’s first wife had been Catherine Eigner (1723-1747), of Longswamp Township, Berks County, PA, daughter of John Mathias and Anna Elizabeth Egner.
-They had one son, Matthias Gaumer.
-Just six months after his first wife died, on July 10, 1747, Johannes Dietrich married our Elizabeth Meinert.
+Dietrich’s first wife was Catherine Eigner (1723-1747), of Longswamp Township, Berks County, PA, daughter of John "Mathias" and Anna Elizabeth Eichner, a name Americanized to "Egner."

 In March 1750, Elizabeth gave birth to twins – Johann "John" Gaumer and Johann "Friedrich" Gaumer -- the first two of their 11 children.
 Their other children who followed were Johann "Heinrich" Gaumer, Johann "Jacob" Gaumer Sr., Johann George Gaumer, Mary Catharine Gaumer, Johann Dietrich Gaumer Jr., Maria Gertrude Meitzler, Johann "Adam" Gaumer, Elisabetha Schanckweiler, Peter Gaumer and Jacob Gaumer.